Cop Leaves Suicide Note Unmasking Himself as Notorious ‘Grele’ Serial Killer

 He had reportedly been due to provide his DNA to police, but never showed.
 Now, a DNA test is said to be underway to confirm whether the story in his suicide note is true.

-If so, he would be responsible for a string of rapes and killings in Paris in the 1980s and 1990s, including the murders of 11-year-old Cécile Bloch, Gilles Politi, Irmgard Mueller, and Karine Leroy.
+If so, he would be responsible for a string of rapes and killings in Paris in the 1980s and 1990s, including the murders of 11-year-old Cécile Bloch, and 38-year-old Gilles Politi and his 21-year-old au pair Irmgard Mueller, both of whom were savagely tortured.

+The murder of a 19-year-old woman named Karine Leroy has also been attributed to “The Pockmarked Killer.”

-The so-called “pockmarked” killer terrorized the city for years, and was also accused in six different rapes.
+The serial killer terrorized Paris for years, and was also accused in six different rapes.
+The crimes were shockingly brutal.
+Block was snatched up as she left her apartment building for school in May 1986.
+She was later found dead in a basement of the building, half naked and covered by an old carpet.
+She had been raped, strangled, and stabbed in the chest.

+“He seemed very sure of himself.
+He spoke to me in a very bold, very polite way, too.
+He said something to me like, ‘Have a very, very good day,’” Cecilia’s older half-brother, Luc Richard, was quoted saying in the Sud Ouest newspaper.

+Genetic testing conducted a decade after Cecilia’s murder revealed that her killer had gone on to commit a series of rapes.
+In three separate attacks on a 26-year-old German woman, a 14-year-old girl, and an 11-year-old girl, he had identified himself as a policeman—a clue which investigators at the time thought was just a ploy he used to gain control of his victims.

-Francois V. reportedly wound up on police radar after they uncovered evidence that “Grele” was a member of the security forces who had been driving a white car.
+But it seems the law enforcement detail is also what finally led investigators to Francois V. He reportedly wound up on police radar after they uncovered evidence that “Grele” was a member of the security forces who had been driving a white car.

 In his suicide note, according to sources cited by Le Parisien, the retired officer said he was “not well in life” at the time of the killings.